 Telegraph Island remained an essential key point, as proven by the choice of the British Government in 1904 to erect flagpoles there.
 Nonetheless, an understanding couldn’t come to about which banners to fly – the Union Jack or the Blue Ensign of the Royal India Marine.
 The previous would suggest power over the island, which Britain did not have, while the last may convey obligation on the British to safeguard it, which the administration did not need.

 The Musandam Peninsula is a well-known visitor destination, with advanced lodgings in and around the town of Khasab and boat trips to the Elphinstone Inlet.
-Traveler dhows run day trips to Telegraph Island, tying up next to the island for a couple of hours while guests can ascend the strides and visit the disintegrating remains of the repeater station and administrators’ quarters.
-In any case, changes in the tide of a few feet can make it hard to land travelers at certain seasons of day.
+Traveler dhow run day trips to Telegraph Island, tying up next to the island for a couple of hours while guests can ascend the strides and visit the disintegrating remains of the repeater station and administrators’ quarters.
+In any case, changes in the tide of a few feet can make it hard to land travelers at certain seasons of the day.
 Guests may likewise swim and snorkel in the encompassing waters.
 The inlet is quiet and shielded, and it is conceivable to see dolphins swimming nearby the dhows that advance toward and from Khasab.

 - Musandam beach

-Once you reach at Khasab Musandam you would go through the sandy beach that is a wonderful place to visit in Khasab Musandam by speedboat or dhow.
+Once you reach Khasab Musandam you would go to the sandy beach that is a wonderful place to visit in Khasab Musandam by speedboat or dhow.
 Here you could experience the wonderful night with your family and friends at the campsite.
 You would be provided all the necessary facilities including tents and sleeping equipment, meals at the campsite and Barbecue dinner and breakfast.
-Soft drinks, tea, water and fruits would be unlimited provided at the campsite.
+Soft drinks, tea, water, and fruits would be unlimited provided at the campsite.
 The activities during the Musandam beach camping include;

 - Full day dhow tour Musandam Fjords

-- Visit to Telegraph and Seebi Islands
+- Visit Telegraph and Seebi Islands

 - Dolphin watching along the way